muritane/agent-theory/README.md

-# A Structural Framework for Viability Under Bounded Cognition and Action
+# A Structural Framework for Viability Under Bounded Cognition, Irreversibility, and Interface Constraints

 ## Abstract

-This document proposes a **structural framework** for reasoning about the viability of bounded agents operating under irreversible action, finite feedback, and interface-constrained redesign.
-Rather than offering a complete or sufficient theory, the framework aims to **organize recurring constraints** observed across biological, artificial, and institutional systems into a common vocabulary.
-The emphasis is on identifying **structural limits** on action, correction, and persistence, and on clarifying where continuity must be externalized and loss absorbed when agent-local correction is infeasible.
+This document proposes a **structural framework** for reasoning about the viability of bounded agents operating under irreversible dynamics, finite feedback, and interface-constrained action and redesign.
+Rather than offering a complete theory of intelligence, learning, or optimization, the framework organizes **structural necessities** that recur across biological, computational, and institutional systems.

+The framework emphasizes that many architectural patterns commonly treated as design choices—layered control, abstraction, modular interfaces, approximation, and fast safety loops—are in fact **causally inevitable** consequences of irreversibility, latency, and bounded representational capacity.
+Its purpose is to clarify where and why loss must occur, how distinctions are preserved or collapsed across scales, and when continuity must be externalized beyond the agent.

 ---